Economy of Chicago: Industrialization

 Late in the 19th century, Chicago was part of the bicycle craze, as home to Western Wheel Company, which introduced stamping to the production process and significantly reduced costs, while early in the 20th century, the city was part of the automobile revolution, hosting the brass era car builder Bugmobile, which was founded there in 1907.

 It was also home to Grigsby-Grunow, which manufactured radios under the Majestic brand until the company failed in 1934.
 (Majestic Radio and Television Corporation preserved the Majestic name, while General Household Utilities kept Grunow alive.)
 Chicago also hosted E. H. Scott's Scott Transformer Company, which introduced a high-grade radio in 1928, and grew into Scott Radio Laboratories; this was located at 4450 Ravenswood Avenue in 1946, and produced "very expensive, beautifully-designed, chrome-plated chassis".
 It added "a line of high-quality television sets in 1949".
 Other entrants in this business were Zenith, which started life there in 1918, entering auto radios in the 1930s, and Galvin Manufacturing Corporation, which started manufacturing power supplies in 1928 and went on to automobile radios under the Motorola marque in 1930, as well as Walkie-talkie and Handie-Talkie and for the Army.

 During World War II, the steel mills in the city of Chicago alone accounted for 20% of all steel production in the United States and 10% of global production.
 The city produced more steel than the United Kingdom during the war, and surpassed Nazi Germany's output in 1943 (after barely missing in 1942).
 Some mills were located on the branches of the Chicago River emanating from the downtown area, but the largest mills were located along the Calumet River and Lake Calumet in the far south of the city.
 Over 200,000 people were employed in the steel industry at its peak in the 1950s and 1960s, but mass layoffs in the 1970s and 1980s devastated many working class south side neighborhoods that were heavily dependent on industrial jobs.
 Downsizing and plant closures continued into the 1990s and 2000s, and the US Dept of Commerce estimates that today fewer than 25,000 people are employed in the steel industry in the Chicago–Joliet–Naperville, IL–IN–WI Metropolitan Statistical Area (18,000 of whom are actually in Northwest Indiana.

 In 1945, US Steel was Chicago's largest single employer, with 18,000 workers at the company's South Works.

 Massive amounts of goods passed through Chicago from places in the Mississippi Valley such as St. Louis, Missouri.
 Grain was stored in Chicago, and people began buying contracts on it.
 Later, people as far away as New York City began buying contracts by telegraph on the goods that would be stored in Chicago in the future.
-From this were established the Chicago Board of Trade (CBOT), the Chicago Mercantile Exchange (CME), and the modern systems in use today for futures and commodity trading.
+From this were established the Chicago Board of Trade (CBOT) and the Chicago Mercantile Exchange (CME).